 Back in November 2019, I was going through that scenario where I had a lot on my plate one week, and with that came lots to do.
 I did not want any distractions.

 Mid-week, something unexpected happened and it turned my world upside down at the time.
-I'm not going into the details but when it happened I was left feeling extremely hurt.

 Now during this time, avoiding my feelings was a bit harder than usual.
 I'm really grateful for that experience now because it was a life-changer!
-Many people in my community knew about what happened and would bring it up to check how I was doing - I'm also very grateful for that.

 Around four days after the event occurred (and since I started my attempt at suppressing how I felt in hopes to accomplish what I needed to without distraction), one of my mentors dmed me and asked me if we could set up a 1on1 because he knew I was going through a hard time.